Why Work Architecture starts with today's tasks, not future capabilities

 AI workers are becoming a key part of the operating model.
 They take over repetitive, task-based work.
 Humans focus on higher-value contributions.
 Companies need to rethink their strategies.
 They must integrate AI effectively.

 The future isn't about replacing people.
 It's about creating a seamless partnership.
 Human creativity and AI efficiency, working together.
 Companies that succeed will prepare their human workforce to be AI-ready.
 The key is understanding which tasks to automate.
-And where to reskill people into roles that create more value.
+And where to move people into roles that create more value.

 Key takeaways